Canon M5 vs Olympus PEN-F

 The Canon EOS M5 and the Olympus PEN-F are two digital cameras that were revealed to the public, respectively, in September 2016 and January 2016.
 Both the M5 and the PEN-F are mirrorless interchangeable lens cameras that are based on an APS-C (M5) and a Four Thirds (PEN-F) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon M5 vs Olympus PEN-F

 An illustration of the physical size and weight of the Canon M5 and the Olympus PEN-F is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M5 – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M5 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (13 percent) than the Canon M5.
 In terms of weight, the two cameras are very close.
 In this context, it is worth noting that neither the M5 nor the PEN-F are weather-sealed.